Roof Fall Protection Systems and Kits

 - Roof Edge - This is the most obvious hazard and can be the most dangerous if not properly protected.

 - Skylights - According to OSHA, skylights are considered holes unless properly guarded.

 - Multi-level Roofs - If the drop from one section of a roof to another section is 6 feet or greater, that edge must also be protected.

-Engineered Fall Protection is a distributor for fall arrest systems in Missouri, Illinois, Indiana, Kansas, Arkansas, Mississippi, Nebraska, Tennessee, Kentucky, Iowa, and Oklahoma.
+Engineered Fall Protection is a distributor for fall arrest systems; serving clients from coast to coast, Canada, Mexico and especially focused in the states of Missouri, Illinois, Indiana, Kansas, Arkansas, Mississippi, Nebraska, Tennessee, Kentucky, Iowa, and Oklahoma.